 How do we collect this information?

 We typically collect personal data about you when you provide information to us or others acting on our behalf when communicating or transacting with us in writing by filling in forms or by corresponding with us by post, telephone, email or otherwise.
 For instance, when you create an account on our webportal, request information from us or otherwise correspond with us.
-As you interact with our website, we may automatically collect technical data about your equipment, browsing actions and patterns.
-We collect this personal data by using server logs and other similar technologies.

 With whom will we share your information?

-We may share your personal data with a third party where this is required by law, where it is necessary to perform any contract with you, or where we have another legitimate interest in doing so.
+We may share your personal data with a third party where this is required by law, where it is necessary to perform a contract with you, or where we have another legitimate interest in doing so.